Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Placental problems

-Food sources: Leafy greens (spinach, kale), fortified cereals and grains, legumes (lentils, beans), citrus fruits, and avocados.
-However, it's extremely difficult to get adequate folate from food alone during pregnancy.
+Food sources: Leafy greens (spinach, kale), fortified cereals and grains, legumes (lentils, beans), citrus fruits, avocados.
+However, extremely difficult to get adequate folate from food alone during pregnancy.

-Supplementation essential: Because neural tube defects occur so early (often before pregnancy confirmation), all women of childbearing age who could become pregnant should take 400-800 mcg folic acid daily.
-During pregnancy, 600-800 mcg daily is recommended.
+Supplementation ESSENTIAL: Because neural tube defects occur so early (often before pregnancy confirmation), all women of childbearing age who could become pregnant should take 400-800 mcg folic acid daily.
+During pregnancy, 600-800 mcg daily recommended.

-Important note: Look for "folate" or "methylfolate" (L-5-MTHF) in supplements rather than synthetic "folic acid" if possible, as some women have genetic variations (MTHFR mutations) that impair folic acid conversion to active folate.
+Important note: Look for "folate" or "methylfolate" (L-5-MTHF) in supplements rather than synthetic "folic acid" if possible.
+Some women have genetic variations (MTHFR mutations) that impair folic acid conversion to active folate.

-Forever B12 Plus: Provides folic acid along with synergistic vitamin B12 and B6.
-However, pregnant women should consult their obstetrician about appropriate dosing and whether additional folic acid is needed beyond what's in prenatal vitamins.
+Forever B12 Plus consideration: Provides folic acid along with synergistic B12 and B6.
+However, pregnant women should consult obstetrician about appropriate dosing and whether additional folic acid needed beyond prenatal vitamins.

 Iron: Supporting Increased Blood Volume

-Why it's critical: During pregnancy, your blood volume increases by 40-50% to support increased oxygen delivery to you and your baby.
-This requires substantially more iron for hemoglobin production.
-Your baby also stores iron during the third trimester for use during the first 6 months of life.
+Why it's critical: Blood volume increases 40-50% during pregnancy to support increased oxygen delivery to mother and baby.
+Requires substantially more iron for hemoglobin production.
+Baby also stores iron during third trimester for use during first 6 months of life.

 Recommended intake: 27 mg daily during pregnancy (up from 18 mg for non-pregnant women)